micmejia/bible-dump/NKJV/Job/Job 33.md

 "If there is a messenger for him, A mediator, one among a thousand, To show man His uprightness,

 ###### 24
-Then He is gracious to him, and says, 'Deliver him from going down to the Pit; I have found [^e]a ransom';
+Then He is gracious to him, and says, 'Deliver him from going down to the Pit; I have found a ransom';

 ###### 25
 His flesh shall be young like a child's, He shall return to the days of his youth.